Survey Close Extended to April 24: LOGIN

 paid subscription to AUTM members (discount) and others.
 Login to STATT 4.1 through AUTM.NET.

-The current versions of ALAS/STATT may be replaced with a new software offering enhanced services.
-Look for upcoming announcements.
+The current versions of ALAS/STATT may be replaced with a new software system for 2019 in an effort

-We developed the first online version of ALAS (then called the AUTM Survey) in 2000-2001 working with Diane C. Hoffman, and have been supporting technology transfer metrics
+online version in 2000-2001 working with Diane C. Hoffman. and have been supporting technology transfer metrics

 Lyle Wiedeman, Dave Schetter and a host of other talented people.
 Kudos to all.